tthanh-nguyen/tthanh-nguyen/README.md

-# Hi there, I'm Nguyen Thanh Thanh 👋
+# 👋Hi there, I'm Nguyen Thanh Thanh

 I am a first-year **Electronics and Telecommunications Engineering** student at Eastern International University (EIU).
 I have a deep passion for Embedded Systems, Robotics, and am actively pursuing a career pathway in the **Semiconductor industry & IC Design**.